Read on or use the links below to go straight to the sections that interest you.

 Nutrition labels can also provide information on how a particular food or drink product fits into your daily diet.

-Traffic light colour coding, as shown in the image above, tells you at a glance if the food has high, medium or low amounts of fat, saturated fat, sugars and salt.
+Colour-coded nutritional information, as shown in the image above, tells you at a glance if the food has high, medium or low amounts of fat, saturated fat, sugars and salt.

 - red means high